electron/electron/docs/api/menu.md

 ### Instance Events

-Objects created with `new Menu` emit the following events:
+Objects created with `new Menu` or returned by `Menu.buildFromTemplate` emit the following events:

 **Note:** Some events are only available on specific operating systems and are labeled as such.